B-Stefan/looopback-swagger-codegen/Readme.md

   * response - the response from the generateClient method

 * generateClient (type[,opts])
+  * opts - options for the client for example you can specify the android package name see http://generator.swagger.io/explorer
   * type - a client should be one of the following:
 ```javascript
     [